 I experienced a lot of depression from the time I was 12 years old.
 I experienced mania that made me impulsive and sometime reckless with my behavior.
 I quit my job of 13 years in a bout of mania and tried to take my life or self-harm on several occasions.
 I divorced twice and my life was in a state of chaos.
 When I finally went to the doctor, I was 28 years old.
 Initially, I was diagnosed with clinical depression and two years later I was diagnosed with Bipolar Disorder I.

 I was quite happy to get the diagnoses, but I was confused and didn’t know what to expect in my life going forward.
-I took my medication as prescribed and managed to live for a few years symptom free.
+I took my medication as prescribed and managed to live for a few years symptom-free.
 It took me many years to find my acceptance.
 Not until I spent five months in jail and one month in a state mental institution did I begin to accept my illness.
-However, in an intensive outpatient behavioral health program I learned that I could find peace and a sense of normalcy in my life.
+However, in an intensive outpatient behavioral health program, I learned that I could find peace and a sense of normalcy in my life.

 Recovery today is beautiful.
 I live a lifestyle that embraces recovery.
 I practice coping skills everyday through lots of things.
-I like to read and write and I use a lot of pet therapy with my two year old puppy Emma.
+I like to read and write and I use a lot of pet therapy with my puppy Emma.
 I practice good eating and sleeping habits and I am an author today.
 Initially, my family was afraid of me and did not want anything to do with me because of my challenges.
 Fortunately, I had some good friends that only wanted to know how they could help.
 I embraced them and found a good support group.

-It’s hard still for my community to accept a mental health diagnoses.
+It’s hard still for my community to accept a mental health diagnosis.
 Some of them don’t believe that it is legitimate.
 Most believe that I just need more of God and that he can heal me if I wanted him to.
 Despite this, I have worked diligently to educate my peers though community work.
-I currently speak for NAMI’s In Our Own Voice program and I am a recent Author.
-The name of my book is It’s My Life and I’ll Cry If I Want Too: The Diary of a Bipolar Woman.
-I hope to inspire others to tell their stories and not to be ashamed of some of the things that come along with Mental Illness.
+I currently speak for NAMI’s In Our Own Voice program and I am a recent author.
+The name of my book is “It’s My Life and I’ll Cry If I Want Too: The Diary of a Bipolar Woman.”
+I hope to inspire others to tell their stories and not to be ashamed of some of the things that come along with mental illness.